12casper3/temporary/README.md

 ## Pull Request Analysis
 Almost all of the pull requests are a reviewed/approved/closed by Richard Davey.

-TODO[cw]: remove these, but maybe say something about the general trend.
+TODO[cw]: remove these, but maybe say something more about the general trend.

 ### [[Open] Update WebGL Graphics.arc to work more like on Canvas _#3240_ ](https://github.com/photonstorm/phaser/pull/3240)
 This user (called Twilrom) added some code which fixes problems with circle rendering done.
 This help future Users and Developers as the API will run more smoothly when the circle rendering is done right.